Efficient Modeling of Surrogates to Improve Multi-source High-dimensional Integrative Regression: Conclusion and Discussion

-Although our method accommodates different link functions $f_m$ for $m=1,2,\ldots,M$, we do not consider the scenario with heterogeneous model coefficients $\bbeta$ across the local sites.
-This problem of coefficient heterogeneity has been addressed in the federated learning of GLM by \cite{cai2021individual}.
-It would be interesting and meaningful to extend our method in this direction, to realize surrogate-assisted federated learning that is more robust to data heterogeneity across the sites.
-In addition, the correctness of our model assumption (\ref{eqn:sim}), i.e., $S\sim X$ following a SIM with the same direction as $\bbeta_0$, largely relies on both the conditional independence assumption $S\indp X\mid Y$ and the outcome model assumption (\ref{equ:asu:1}).
-It warrants future research to make our method more robust to the violation of these assumptions or, generally speaking, misleading and less informative surrogates.
-Some recent work about robust and efficient SAS \citep{hou2021efficient,zhang2022prior} could be inspiring and useful in this process. {In the EHR application, there is often a need to handle multiple or even high dimensional surrogates in consideration of the statistical efficiency \citep[e.g.]{hou2021efficient,cai2022semi}.
-How to properly incorporate SASH with such multiple $S$ scenarios is an open and interesting problem.}
+Our method accommodates heterogeneous link functions $f_m$ for $m=1,2,\ldots,M$, which allows the aggregation of different types of surrogates across local sites.
+This is in a similar spirit to some recent work of angle-based federated or transfer learning \citeg{gu2022robust,tian2023learning}.
+However, we do not consider the scenario with heterogeneous model coefficients.
+This problem has been addressed in the federated learning of GLM by \cite{cai2021individual} and others.
+It would be interesting to explore surrogate-assisted federated learning in this direction.
+Also, it warrants future research to enhance robustness to the violation of the SIM assumption (\ref{eqn:sim}), or more generally speaking, misleading surrogates.
+Some recent work of robust SAS \citep{hou2021efficient,zhang2022prior} could be inspiring and useful.
+In EHR and e-commerce applications, there is often a need to handle multiple or even high-dimensional surrogates to ensure statistical efficiency \citeg{hou2021efficient,cai2022semi}.
+SASH can be extended to the multi-surrogate problem through the ensemble of surrogates' SIM objective functions.
+When the surrogates have dependence structures and different strengths, finding the optimal ensemble strategy is important and warrants future studies.